josh-collinsworth/joco-sveltekit/src/lib/content/posts/copilot.md

 Again, I think there's warranted optimism here.
 However:

 1. That's still a long ways off, if it ever comes;
 2. There's no guarantee of how well it will work even when it does arrive (will it describe the image correctly?
-Will it understand the context? _Should it_ in the firs place, if the developer left the `alt` empty on purpose?
+Will it understand the context? _Should it_ in the first place, if the developer left the `alt` empty on purpose?
 And by the way, why do we have such faith in an LLM to get this right when we've spent this whole time talking about an LLM getting accessibility very wrong?
 Are we sure we have the cause for optimism we think we do here?); and finally
 3. There's no credit card for inequity.
 I don't think it's ethically sound to suggest that any present wrongdoing is justified by a future solution that will undo it, especially given points 1 and 2.

 ### What's the alternative?